What is Push Down Accounting?

 Such events where another entity obtains control of the acquiree are referred to as ‘change-in-control events’ in ASU 2014-17.

-- The option to apply to push down accounting does not apply to situations where the acquirer does not obtain ‘control’ of the acquiree within the parameters of control as defined in ASC 810.
+- The option to apply to push down accounting does not apply to situations where the acquirer does not obtain ‘control’ of the acquiree within the control parameters defined in ASC 810.
 The transaction would be outside of the scope of ASC 805 as well.

 - For instance, acquisition accounting and consequently push down accounting would not apply in case of acquisition of assets or group of assets not constituting a business, in case of formation of joint ventures, etc.